 Goldman offers fresh details on overhaul progress as revenue slides

-Goldman, the fifth-largest U.S. bank by assets, was once considered a black box of profits, disclosing little about management`s goals or how its core units functioned.
+Goldman Sachs was once considered a black box of profits, disclosing little about management`s goals or how core units functioned.
 Investors and analysts generally accepted that secrecy, since Goldman routinely generated higher returns than peers.

 But regulations imposed after the 2007-2009 financial crisis, combined with changing market trends, put some of its core businesses in peril.

 The bank embarked on a plan in 2017 to generate $5 billion in additional annual revenue, partly by diving into consumer banking, where it had never previously operated.
 It also promised to disclose more about its progress.

 The bank has doubled down on that strategy under Solomon, who started a "front-to-back" operational review after taking the helm in October.

 Management is now putting in place the conclusions of that review, and plans to offer bank-wide performance targets early next year, Goldman said in a presentation on Monday.
 Investors had been expected a full report this spring.

 "There`s a lot of work that needs to be done at this company to reposition it for growth over the next decade," said David Hendler, an analyst at Viola Risk Advisors.
 "Not completing the strategic review until 2020 is ridiculous.
 It should be done by the next quarter."